Kagoshima Prefecture: Economy

 Most of the economic sector is focused in Kagoshima City and the surrounding area, corresponding to the extent of the former Satsuma Province.
 The eastern part of the prefecture, the former Ōsumi Province, is mostly rural and shows a general population decline.

 The prefecture has strong agricultural roots, which are reflected in its most well-known exports: green tea, sweet potato, radish, Pongee rice, Satsuma ware, Berkshire pork ("kurobuta") and local Black Wagyu beef.
 Kagoshima prefecture's production of bonito flakes is second only to that of Shizuoka.
 In addition, it produces Japan's largest volume of unagi eels.
-Kagoshima is also largest beef and pork producing prefecture in Japan.
+Kagoshima is also the largest beef-producing and pork-producing prefecture in Japan.

 The Japan Aerospace Exploration Agency (JAXA) has several facilities within the prefecture, including the country's main launch facility on Tanegashima and the Uchinoura Space Center.